 amd a tone with a "stretched" harmonic series:

 Here we have a pure tone and impure tone - consonant and not-so-consonant.
 In the first tone, every frequency is perfectly absorbed into the tonic-pitch.
 In the second tone, we have difficulty telling exactly what its pitch is, as the upper-frequencies are audibly struggling against the tonic, rather than assimilating into it.
-The sound, then, is a semi-noise - it almost feels unified, but doesn't.
+The second sound, therefore, is a semi-noise.
+It almost feels unified, but doesn't.
 It is somewhat like a tone, but also has this clangy metallic feeling to it.

-Every tone which is excessively inharmonic has this bell-like quality to it, and it is likely that the reason bells are so universally employed for religious ceremonies is the fascination we have with their inharmonicity.
+Every tone which is excessively inharmonic has a rather bell-like quality to it.
+It is likely that the reason bells are so universally employed for religious ceremonies is the fascination we have with their inharmonicity.

 Timbre refers to the volumes of a tone’s harmonics in relation to each other.
 It is not enough that a tone’s frequencies fall into one harmonic series; the volumes of these frequencies also must relate to each other in such a way that none of them obscure the tonic-pitch.